Engineering

 Structural Engineer Salary Overview

-The Structural Engineer is a sought-after profession in the United States with a median annual salary of $94,600.
-Compensation typically ranges from $58,400 for entry-level positions to $140,200 for experienced professionals in high-demand markets.
+The Structural Engineer is one of the most important roles in the Engineering sector of the US economy in 2026.
+With a median annual salary of $94,600, compensation for this position ranges from $58,400 at the entry level to $140,200 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Structural Engineer in the US earns between $58,400 and $140,200 per year, with a median of $94,600.